 Once the shield passes the midpoint of the sphere, the natural forces pull the shield down to the board and exert continuous force to keep the shield in place.

 An installation tool with “teeth” is used to press the shield over the solder spheres and onto the board.
 The individual teeth press the shield between solder spheres to ensure a secure attachment at each sphere.

 Installation tools are machined aluminum which are designed and manufactured by XGR Technologies.

 Various methods of alignment, such as alignment pins as shown here, can be used to ensure an accurate and precise installation every time.

 How It's Made

 XGR Technologies utilizes a proprietary plating process to create a conductive, tin plated surface on one side of the material.
-This becomes the outer, conductive surface of he SnapShot board level shield.
+This becomes the outer, conductive surface of the SnapShot® board level shield.

 Note, the inner surface remains non-conductive allowing for minimal to zero clearance required between board components and the shield.

-The process to make your custom shields begins with close collaboration between you and the XGR engineering team.
+The process of making your custom board level shielding begins with close collaboration between you and the XGR engineering team.
 In this collaboration, customer design files are reviewed by the XGR engineering team, ideas for optimization are discussed, and cavities to be shielded are identified.

 Next, XGR will create a 3D model of the proposed EMI shield(s) along with optimal placement of solder spheres along a ground trace.
 Once the design is finalized including complete interference checks, the mold(s) are created and the finished parts delivered to the customer.